 Allergic conjunctivitis usually affects both eyes, which may feel itchy and burn.
 The eyes may also appear puffy.
-Typically, other symptoms are also present with allergic conjunctivitis like sneezing and a runny nose.2
+Typically, other symptoms, like sneezing and a runny nose, are also present with allergic conjunctivitis.2

-It’s recommended that you talk to a doctor if you have pink eye in combination with any of the above COVID-19 symptoms.
-Many of the common COVID-19 symptoms, like fever and chills, are not generally associated with allergies.
+Talk to a doctor if you have pink eye in combination with any of the above COVID-19 symptoms.
+Many common COVID-19 symptoms, like fever and chills, are not generally associated with allergies.

-COVID-19 can affect your whole body, ranging from mild symptoms to severe ones.
-There’s a long list of potential coronavirus symptoms, including eye symptoms that are similar to eye allergy symptoms.
+COVID-19 can affect your whole body with mild to severe symptoms.
+Some coronavirus symptoms include eye-related symptoms similar to allergy symptoms.

 Contracting and spreading coronavirus through your eyes is rare.5 But it can happen.

-If someone who is infected sneezes, coughs, or breathes around you, the tiny particles can make their way into your eyes.
-Similarly, if you touch an infected surface and then touch your eyes, you can contract coronavirus.9
+If someone infected sneezes, coughs, or breathes around you, the tiny particles can enter your eyes.
+You can also contract coronavirus if you touch an infected surface and then touch your eyes.9

-Similarly, if you rub your eyes when you have COVID-19, and then touch surfaces, you can contribute to the spread of the virus.9
+Similarly, if you rub your eyes when you have COVID-19, and then touch surfaces, you can spread the virus.9

 Fortunately, there are ways to protect yourself, including your eyes, from COVID-19.
 Here are some simple ways to keep yourself healthy: 4

-Remember that the ocular surface of your eyes already has its own protective barriers like antimicrobial proteins and natural lubricants.1 So regularly washing or flushing your eyes may actually have adverse effects by stripping them of these barriers.
-This can increase your risk of infection.1
+Remember that the ocular surface of your eyes already has protective barriers, like antimicrobial proteins and natural lubricants.
+This means regularly washing or flushing your eyes may have adverse effects.
+It can strip them of these barriers and increase your risk of infection.1

-If your eyes are irritated and you wear contact lenses, consider switching to glasses for a little while.
-Glasses can also add a protective layer against the virus.3
+- If you wear contact lenses, consider switching to glasses for awhile

-As always, practicing safe social distancing can also protect you from contracting and spreading COVID-19 in any way.
+Practicing safe social distancing can also protect you from contracting and spreading COVID-19.